Videonystagmography (VNG) for evaluation of vestibulo-ocular reflex. The tests include:

 - Do follow up of vertigo patients to assess improvement.

-Dynamic Visual Acuity (DVA) Test evaluates the ability of the patient to focus on moving images
+Computerized Dynamic Visual Acuity (DVA) test evaluates the ability of the patient to focus on moving images

 and to stabilize images on the retina during head movement.
-The DVA test helps to diagnose vestibulotoxicity and VOR dysfunction.
+The C-DVA test helps to diagnose vestibulotoxicity and VOR dysfunction.

 Evaluation of centre of balance and maintenance of posture.